hhd-dev/hhd/readme.md

 #### Extra steps for Ayaneo
 Ayaneo uses the same gyroscope with the same configuration as the ally, so reference the Ally's IMU steps to enable gyroscope support.
 Ayaneo support is still in the preliminary stages.
-The buttons of these devices do not emit hold information, and due to this reason they may fail to register in certain use-cases.

 #### Extra steps GPD Win Devices
 In order for the back buttons in GPD Win Devices to work, you need to map the